qat.opt.MixingFactory

 When using a simulator, one can prepare this state using a numpy array (which is fine for small number of qubits).

-In real use cases, it is possible to approximate this state by performing a problem independent annealing using:
+In real use cases, it is possible to approximate this state by performing a problem independent adiabatic quantum optimization using:

 \[ \begin{align}\begin{aligned}H'_0 = - \sum_i \sigma_x^i\\|\psi'_0\rangle = |+\rangle ^{\otimes n}\end{aligned}\end{align} \]